hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 #### Activating the FF

 Once the Force Field is ready to be activated, it is ejected as a very thin tube.
-It spreads out until it surrounds the entire ship, where it solidifies and becomes solid, making the object inside impenetrable.
-The entire process takes about 1 second, but the FF protecting Rescueland takes several minutes to build up.
+It spreads out until it surrounds the entire ship, where it solidifies, making the object inside impenetrable.
+The entire process takes about 1 second, but due to its size, the FFG protecting Rescueland takes several minutes to set up.

 One limitation is that it needs to be taken down every 10 years.
-After 50 years, cracks start to appear on the shield and, after 100, the force field cracks apart and dissipates.
+After about 50 years, cracks start to appear on the shield and, after 100, the force field cracks apart and dissipates.

 #### Mutant FFG

+ This variant of FFG has a green tinge, rather than an orange one, and can last for 10 times the length of the regular FF.
 Only a tiny sample of Mutant FFG exists, found onboard an ancient battleship.
-This gel has a green tinge, rather than an orange one, and can last for 10 times the length of the regular FF.
 However, the biggest difference is that it destroys, rather than repels, whatever it comes in contact with, including other FFG's.
-The process of making it is unknown, though scientists suspect it may have to do with the ring that was crushed while that paticlar batch was being made.
+The process of making it is unknown, though scientists suspect it may have something to do with the ring that was crushed while the paticlar batch was being made.
+The discovery also revolutionised the production of darkfighters, which is why, to this day, Rescueland still has the most darkfighters of all.

 ### Plasma Force Fields (U)